vuvuzella/udacity-robond-term1/follow_me_project/README.md

       - 1x1 Convolution - 1 convolution block with a filter size of 1,
       stride of 1 and a depth of 256.
+        - Suffer less from overfitting because of the size of the kernel (1x1)
+        -

       - Decoder - 4 Decoder blocks.
 Each Decoder block has an upsampling function that upscales the output from the previous layers.
 The upsampling